 Bubble painting is one of the most fun process art activities for kids.
-You might be blown away with the results.
+You might be blown away by the results.

 To begin, you will need the following supplies: